 When you prepare, anticipate and are concise you speak from a place of power not weakness.
-First, let’s imagine you’re the brains behind a knock it out of the park product.
+Let’s imagine you’re the brains behind a knock it out of the park product.

-For some this is perhaps “Business 101.”
+Maybe this is “Business 101,” for you.
 Yet mastery of the basics will take you from idea, to execution, to business growth and perhaps to a Fortune 500 company.

 A word on the check writers.

-Know the answers to the questions below and then some.
+Know the answers to the questions before the investor asks and then some.
 You’ll increase your funding chances ten-fold.
 Hint.
 It’s okay to see yourself sitting in the corner office, reviewing the company’s billion dollar financials.
 However, before picking furniture for your corner office, let’s do a testing 1-2-3 on your investor pitch.
-If investors don’t understand who you are, what you’re selling, to whom and why, case closed.
-Cliché or not, you have one chance to make a good first impression.
-Next.

 If you notice folks eyeballs hazing over when you talk about your business/product, note to self, simplify.
 As brothers, Chip and Dan Heath of Made to Stick cite, when you can take a simply profound idea and make it profoundly simple, it’s sheer genius … and oh … people understand it.
 Paint the picture.
 Make it easy for them to connect the dots.
 Engage your imagination.
 Stand out from the crowd.
 Be bold.
 Be different.
 Be memorable.

 Back to your pretty baby, in one sentence describe your business/product, what it does, who’ll buy it and why.
 Time starts now.
 Go.